Yeah69/MrMeeseeks.DIE.Docs/docs/configuration.md

 Unfortunately, even the best codebases cannot be modeled in such a way that the container can automatically resolve everything once they reach a certain level of content or complexity.
 There may be configuration required to take advantage of advanced features like decorators & composites, or to resolve ambiguities like multiple implementations of interfaces or multiple constructors of implementations.
 That is why DIE has configuration capabilities, so you should be able to teach the container your intentions.

-## Property-focused Configurations
+## Characteristics-focused Configurations

 Typically, DI containers take an implementation-oriented approach to configurations.
-That is, they start with the implementation and then add properties (e.g., scoping, transitivity, and so on).
+That is, they start with the implementation and then add characteristics (e.g., scoping, transitivity, and so on).
 DIE chooses a different path.

-DIE reverses the traditional configuration principle by focusing on properties.
-The configuration attributes represent properties and collect the implementations that should apply them.
-For example, the `ContainerInstanceImplementationAggregation` attribute collects implementations that should be instantiated only once for the entire container and shared everywhere in use.
+DIE reverses the traditional configuration principle by focusing on characteristics.
+The configuration attributes represent characteristics and collect the implementations that should apply them.

 ## Abstraction Configurations

 You can also register abstractions (e.g. interfaces).
-In this case, however, the properties are not applied to the abstractions themselves, but to all registered implementations that implement or inherit from the abstraction.
-This way you can use marker interfaces and don't have to register each implementation to a property individually.
+In this case, however, the characteristics are not applied to the abstractions themselves, but to all registered implementations that implement or inherit from the abstraction.
+This way you can use marker interfaces and don't have to register each implementation to a characteristics individually.
 For example, the `ContainerInstanceImplementationAggregation` attribute has an alternative `ContainerInstanceAbstractionAggregation` attribute.

 Marker interfaces can only be used by your own code.
-Therefore, even if you decide to use marker interfaces, using "implementation" attributes to assign properties to external implementations (e.g., .Net types) may still be the only feasible way.
+Therefore, even if you decide to use marker interfaces, using "implementation" attributes to assign characteristics to external implementations (e.g., .Net types) may still be the only feasible way.

 ### Recommended Marker Interfaces And Their Configurations